Russian rocket tests force partial closing of Baltic Sea, airspace

 “Drills lasting for three days in the region where there is very intensive aviation traffic, and given everything else that is happening in relations between the West and Russia, I think that it is a rather provocative action,” Latvia’s ambassador to Russia, Maris Riekstins, told Latvian Television.

-Latvia will raise the issue at a regular meeting of NATO envoys in Brussels next week, officials said.
-(Additional reporting by Johan Sennero in Stockholm, Andrew Osborn in Moscow; writing by Robin Emmott; editing by Larry King)
+Additional reporting by Johan Sennero in Stockholm, Andrew Osborn in Moscow and David Ljunggren in Ottawa; writing by Robin Emmott; editing by Larry King and Dan Grebler